-- significant litigation with our customers or other third parties; - · death or injury to persons, loss of property or damage to the environment and natural resources; - delays in the delivery of cargo; - · liabilities or costs to recover any spilled oil or other petroleum products and to restore the environment affected by the spill; - · loss of revenues from charters; - · governmental fines, penalties, or restrictions on conducting business; - · higher insurance rates; and - · damage to our reputation and customer relationships generally.
+- · significant litigation with our customers or other third parties; - · death or injury to persons, loss of property or damage to the environment and natural resources; - · delays in the delivery of cargo; - · liabilities or costs to recover any spilled oil or other petroleum products and to restore the environment affected by the spill; - loss of revenues from charters; - · governmental fines, penalties, or restrictions on conducting business; - · higher insurance rates; and - damage to our reputation and customer relationships generally.

-Any of these events could have a material adverse effect on our business, financial condition, and operating results.
+Any of these events could have a material adverse effect on our business, financial condition, and operating results, and the associated costs could exceed our insurance coverage.

+If our vessels suffer damage, they may need to be repaired at a drydocking facility.
+The costs of dry-dock repairs are unpredictable and may be substantial.
+We may have to pay drydocking costs if our insurance does not cover them in full.
+The total loss of any of our vessels could harm our reputation as a safe and reliable vessel owner and operator.
+If we are unable to adequately maintain or safeguard our vessels, we may be unable to prevent any such damage, costs or loss, which could adversely affect our business, results of operations and financial condition.
 In addition, any damage to, or environmental contamination involving, oil production facilities serviced by our vessels could result in the suspension or curtailment of operations by our customers, which would, in turn, result in loss of revenues.